newatoms/beta/_private/costumer-acquisition/website-plan.md

 ### Website

-In this documents ideas about the content of the website.
+In this document: ideas about the content of the website.

 To stimulate the use of content marketing and the quality of the content, we can make the website a place where team members and outsiders are able to develop themselves in the use of content marketing and the creation of content.